-4. GRADING Valuation Element Poor Poor fying Above average Organization order and its structure is lacking The paper is well structured with a clear distinction between the introduction, the main part of the text and the conclusion.
-The paper is well-structured with a clear distinction between the introduction, the main part of the text and the conclusions that are perfectly logically linked to one another 4.1.
-Seminar paper grading Terminology, writing style with official terminology.
-Writing style is not appropriate, sentences are too long, modest vocabulary, and frequent and Words and phrases are aligned with official terminology.
-The writing style is appropriate, the sentence structure is clear, the vocabulary is appropriate and has little grammatical errors Words and phrases are aligned with official terminology and show an understanding of their meaning.
-The writing style is excellent, the sentences are clear and concise, the vocabulary is rich and there are no grammatical errors.
-Quoting and referencing Sources are not specified at all.
-The references do not match the topic and show a superficial approach to the research topic.
-Sources are listed, but incomplete and with errors.
-The references are appropriate for the subject and show a satisfactory research attitude.
+4. GRADING Valuation Element Poor Satis sfying Above average Organization tion The paper is not organized order and its structure is la n the introduction, the well-structured with a clear etween the introduction, the the text and the conclusions ectly logically linked to one 4.1.
+Seminar paper grading Terminology, writing style Words and phrases are lo with official terminology not appropriate, sentence modest vocabulary, and f repeated grammatical mis .
+Writing style is s are too long, requent and Words and phrases ar terminology.
+The wri- appropriate, the sente the vocabulary is app- grammatical errors. ting style is nce structure is clear, ropriate and has little Words and phrases are aligned with official terminology and show an understanding of their meaning.
+The writing style is excellent, the sentences are clear and concise, the vocabulary is rich and there Quoting and referencing Sources are not specified references do not match t a superficial approach to he topic and show Sources are listed, bu errors.
+The references the subject and show attitude. s are appropria ate for are no grammatical errors.
 Sources are accurate, complete and consistent.
-The references are appropriate, their list is "rich" and comprehensive and shows a robust research approach. Р oor Satisfying Ab ove average 4.2.
+The references are appropriate, their list is "rich" and comprehensive and shows a robust research approach. Р oor Satisfying Above average 4.2.
 Colloquium / exam grading Give answer by memory, Does not know and does r and concepts.
-Cannot app of the course. not apply the basic terms new knowledge, u terms, without difficu understands subject mat the notions that sub ter, explains evaluation thorough logically that it er originall on.
-It observes thy explains the links and explored explo evel of analysis, synthesis and s legitimacy, accurately and the content of the subject, and plains the terms and concepts and solutions that are not the is a correlation with Active participation in the 70-75% of attendance 76-8 6% of attendance 87-10 0% of atte ndance Solved case study. lessons 3 points 5 points 7 points 3 points 4.3.
-Creating a final grade 2 3 4 5 according to evaluation elements Colloquium / written exam 50-64,9% 65-79,9% 80-89,9% 90-100% 27 points 33 points 39 points 45 points Oral exam 2 3 5 5 27 points 33 points 39 points 45 points
+Cannot app of the course. not apply the basic terms new knowledge, u e terms, without difficu understands subject mat the notions that sub- ter, explains evaluation thorough logically that it er original on.
+It observes hly explains the links and explored links in links and explored links and explored links and links and links in links and links and links are links and links are links and links are links ar vel of analysis, synthesis and a legitimacy, accurately and be content of the subject, and plains the terms and concepts and solutions that are not be is a correlation with Active participation in the 70-75% of attendance 76-8 6% of attendance 87-10 0% of atte ndance Solved case study. lessons 3 points 5 points 7 points 3 points 4.3.
+Creating a final grade 2 3 4 5 according to evaluation Colloquium / written exam 50-64,9% 65-79,9% 80-89,9% 90-100% elements 27 points 33 points 39 points 45 points Oral exam 2 3 5 5 Utai exaili 27 points 33 points 39 points 45 points

 4.4.
-Creating of ängt grode Percentage of adopted knowledge, skills and competences (teaching + final exam) Numerous grade ECTS grade 4.4.
-Creating a f 90 - 100% 5 (excellent) А according to abs solute allocation 80 - 89,9% 4 (very good) В · · · · · · · · · · · · · · · · · · · 1 l I l 65 - 79,9% 60 - 64,9% 2 (sufficient) D 50 - 59,9% 2 (sufficient) E
+Creating a final anala Percentage of adopted knowledge, skills and competences (teaching + final exam) Numerous grade ECTS grade 4.4.
+Creating a final grade 90-100% 5 (excellent) А according to absolute allocation 80 - 89,9% 4 (very good) В 65 - 79,9% 3 (good) С 60-64,9% 2 (sufficient) D 50 - 59,9% 2 (sufficient) E